 Anyone who has risk factors for AAA, or who is experiencing any of the above abdominal aortic aneurysm symptoms should have this screening.

 This is a personal decision, based on your risk factors, any abdominal aortic aneurysm symptoms you may have experienced, and previous screening results.

 If you are diabetic and are not comfortable fasting for 4 hours, please limit yourself to a “diabetic meal” (piece of toast, 1 cup of any kind of juice and ½ cup of coffee or tea).
 If you are in doubt, please follow your diabetic care plan.

 Your abdominal aortic aneurysm screening will be reviewed by one of our board-certified physicians and discussed with you the same day of your screening.
 Your primary care physician will receive a detailed report of your results in the mail.

-Contact DeKalb Medical at 404.501.WELL (9355) to learn more about abdominal aortic aneurysm symptoms or to learn more about signs of vascular disease.
+Contact your physician to learn more about abdominal aortic aneurysm symptoms or to learn more about signs of vascular disease.